Microsoft/azure-docs.pt-pt/articles/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-arm.md

 ---
-title: Como criar e eliminar uma identidade gerida atribuído ao utilizador com o Azure Resource Manager
+title: Create & delete a user-assigned managed identity using Azure Resource Manager
-description: Instruções passo a passo obter instruções sobre como criar e eliminar atribuído ao utilizador gerido identidades com o Azure Resource Manager.
+description: Step by step instructions on how to create and delete user-assigned managed identities using Azure Resource Manager.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi